alex-zissis/createsend-js-wrapper/README.md

 # @createsend/client

-A modern promise-based wrapper for the [CreateSend API](https://www.campaignmonitor.com/api/), written in TypeScript.
+A modern, typed, promise-based wrapper for the [Campaign Monitor API](https://www.campaignmonitor.com/api/), written in TypeScript.

 **This package is compatible with the latest version (v3.3) of the CreateSend API.**